For years, even before he was Bond, Pierce Brosnan seemed a natural choice to have a licence to kill.

 Here’s a Bond movie where so much is right, but at the same time, so much is completely wrong.
 I’d say the bad outweighs the good, but as with every entry in the franchise, there’s plenty of entertainment value.

-The last of the four Brosnan-as-007 pictures, directed by Lee Tamahori and written by Neal Purvis and Robert Wade, starts strong.
+The last of the four Brosnan-as-007 pictures, , starts strong.
 Bond is captured in North Korea, imprisoned and tortured for 14 months.
 This grim, intense opening sets the film up as a darker entry, but that tonal shift never quite delivers.
 Instead we get fey British madman Gustav Graves (Toby Stephens) and his giant laser satellite, Korean killer Zao and the diamonds stuck in his face, and far too much CGI for a James Bond movie.

 Previous to the Brosnan Bonds, EON tended to cast ingenues in the “Bond Girls” roles, but with Michelle Yeoh and Teri Hatcher, they began to consider more known quantities.
 Halle Berry was probably the most “known” co-star in a Bond film, and as Jinx Johnson, the chemistry she shares with Brosnan makes for some fun moments.
 Her “recreation” of the iconic Honey Ryder intro from Dr. No, complete with knife on the hip, is a highlight.

-And Rosamund Pike does good work as a chilly and duplicitous MI:6 agent.
+And Rosamund Pike, in her first feature, does good work as a chilly and duplicitous MI:6 agent.

 Though Die Another Day does see the return of a stylish Aston Martin as Bond’s vehicle of choice, introduced by Cleese’s Q, this one actually has the power to become invisible.
 As much as credibility is stretched in Bond movies, an invisible car is simply not on.
 (See the comment above regarding the CGI.)

-Thinking back on the film, I’m trying to block out the unbearably silly sequences where Bond surfs on an arctic tidal wave and Jinx almost drowns in a ridiculous, melting ice hotel, along with Madonna’s cameo as a fencing instructor with a peculiarly mid-Atlantic accent.
+Thinking back on the film, I’m trying to block out the unbearably silly sequences where Bond surfs on an arctic tidal wave and Jinx almost drowns in a ridiculous, melting ice hotel.
+Madonna also cameos as a fencing instructor with a peculiarly mid-Atlantic accent, but barely registers.
+For her to hardly make a ripple you know something has gone off the boil.